Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 1. Download the CSM software release to the PIT node.

-   **Important:** In an earlier step, the CSM release plus any patches, workarounds, or hotfixes were downloaded to a system using the instructions in [Update CSM Product Stream](../update_product_stream/index.md) Either copy from that system to the PIT node or set the ENDPOINT variable to URL and use `wget`.
+   **Important:** In an earlier step, the CSM release plus any patches, workarounds, or hot fixes were downloaded to a system using the instructions in [Update CSM Product Stream](../update_product_stream/index.md) Either copy from that system to the PIT node or set the ENDPOINT variable to URL and use `wget`.

-   1. Set helper variables
+   1. Set helper variables.

       ```bash
       pit# ENDPOINT=https://arti.dev.cray.com/artifactory/shasta-distribution-stable-local/csm